 You’ve made the commitment to eat clean, but are you cooking all of this healthy food on cookware covered in toxic substances…that are leaching out into your healthy food?
 I’ve put together a series of several articles on this topic, and today we are going to examine non-toxic cookware options.

 First of all, I want to ensure I’m completely clear in that I am not telling you to go out and replace all of your cookware – especially all at once.
 It’s expensive to do.
 When we went clean, it was food first, cleaning and bath/beauty products second, and cookware third.
-In fact, at the time of this article being published, we are still only 75% through replacing our cookware.
+In fact, at the time of this article being published, we are still only 75% by replacing our cookware.
 I’m here to give you the facts, and it’s up to you to discern if, when, and how you decide to replace some or all of your cookware.

 Rest assured, I will walk you step by step through the toxins, the toxic cookware, healthier alternatives, and where to start.
 I won’t leave you hanging… pinky swear promise!